Gwash3189/big-weaver/README.md

 }
 ```

-While this is fine for simple routes, it's easy to see how this doesn's scale.
+While this is fine for simple routes, it's easy to see how this doesn't scale.

 ## The Solution